All Mongolian Recipes

 Use

-Ayrag is served
+Airag is served

-Ayrag refreshens and sparkles softly on the tongue.
+Airag refreshens and sparkles softly on the tongue.
 It contains a small amount of carbon dioxide, and up to 2% of alcohol.
 The taste is slightly sour, but quite agreeable after getting used to it.
 The exact taste depends both of the characteristics of the pastures and the exact method of production.
 The beverage is a rich source of vitamins and minerals for the nomads.